disler/llm-prompt-testing-quick-start/README.md

 - cd into the directory you want to test
 - Run `promptfoo eval` to evaluate

-### Install llamafile local models
+### Install llamafile to test local models
+> You can reuse the `./custom_models/customModelBase.js` to test llama models locally.
+Or you can create a new .js file for your model.
+See [promptfoo custom model docs](https://www.promptfoo.dev/docs/providers/custom-api).
 - Read the instructions here and download the llama files
   - https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#quickstart
   - I recommend installing `mistral-7b-instruct-v0.1-Q4_K_M-main.llamafile` for the best results for 4GB models
 - Place the model into the custom_models/ directory
-- Add the path to the model in the ./\*/promptfooconfig.yaml providers section
 - Make sure the name of your model file matches the
-- QQQ finish this
+- Create a <your model name>.js file in custom_models/ for your model and inherit the CustomModelBase class.
+Use `custom_models/mistral-7b-v0.1-Q4.js` as a template.
+- Add the path to the `custom_models/<your model name>.js` in the ./\*/promptfooconfig.yaml providers section
+- Run `promptfoo eval` to evaluate your model

+### Quickly test your prompts on different custom_models -
+- Use the `sh run_local_llm.sh` script to quickly test prompts on different custom_models.
+Update the prompt variable to be whatever prompt you want to test.

 *If you want to run OpenAI exclusively comment out other models in the ./\*/promptfooconfig.yaml providers section.*